anshumanbh/git-all-secrets/README.md

 ## About
 git-all-secrets is a tool that can:
-* Clone multiple public github repositories of an organization and scan them,
+* Clone multiple public/private github repositories of an organization and scan them,
-* Clone multiple public github repositories of a user that belongs to an organization and scan them,
+* Clone multiple public/private github repositories of a user that belongs to an organization and scan them,
-* Clone a single repository of an organization/user and scan it,
+* Clone a single public/private repository of an organization/user and scan it,
-* Clone a single gist of a user and scan it
+* Clone a single public/private gist of a user and scan it
 * Clone a team's repositories in an organization and scan them,
 * All of the above together!!
 Oh yeah!!
 Simply provide an organization name and get all their secrets.
 If you also want to get secrets of a team within an organization, just mention the team name along with the org.